ColinConwell/TidyPyString/docs/source/overview.md

 2. Seamless switching between different string representations
 3. Consistently preserved return types
 4. Additional utility functions not available in standard libraries

-## Next Steps

-Dive into the thematic documentation pages to explore the full range of functions and capabilities.